UK's first 4G network '5x faster' than 3GEE network to launch in 16 cities by Christmas

 The network is the first 4G network to be launched in the UK and EE claims customers will be able to access the internet on their phones and tablets up to 5 times faster than on current 3G networks.

 4G is a next generation mobile technology that promises home broadband levels of internet speed on the move.
 EE's 4G network won't interfere with Freeview TV signals, as some 4G networks will, because it works on a frequency that doesn't affect Freeview.

-For more information about 4G read our guide to what is 4G?
+For more information about 4G read our guide to

 Where will it be available?